joelbalbien-create/Balbien-Gemini-Protocol/README.md

 Certain mechanisms in this version — specifically **optimized inference triangulation** using dynamic iteration caps based on an **Information Value Function (IVF)** and **Social Cost constraints (SCF)** — are the subject of an active U.S. Provisional Patent Application:

 - **Filing Date:** 2026-02-07
-- **Title:** Optimized Triangulation Based on Information Value and Social Cost
+- **Title:** Adaptive Multi-Lineage Consensus Architecture with Grid-Telemetry
 - **Inventor:** Joel Balbien, Ph.D.

 These concepts were not disclosed in version 1.1 or earlier.
 Derivative implementations must respect applicable IP law and licensing terms.